gravitl/netmaker/docs/_build/html/_sources/index.rst.txt

 API Reference
 ---------------

-These are the reference documents for the Netmaker Server API.
-It also provides examples for various API calls that cover different use cases.
-The API docs are currently static.
-In a future release these docs will be replaced by Swagger docs.
+A reference document for the Netmaker Server API, and example API calls for various use cases.

-**TODO:** Swagger Documentation via https://github.com/swaggo/swag
+**Coming Soon:** Swagger Documentation

 .. toctree::
    :maxdepth: 1